neuml/codequestion/README.md

 The model will be stored in ~/.codequestion/

 The model can also be manually installed if the machine doesn't have direct internet access.
-Pre-trained models are pulled from the [github release page](https://github.com/neuml/codequestion/releases)
+Pre-trained models are pulled from the [GitHub release page](https://github.com/neuml/codequestion/releases)

     unzip cqmodel.zip ~/.codequestion